-When in 2017 the price of bitcoin reached parity with gold by an ounce, many gold investors around the world became more interested in this new development.
-The current crypto mania has seen an increased interest in the concept of gold-backed cryptocurrencies.
+When in 2017 the price of bitcoin reached parity with gold by an ounce, many gold investors became more interested in this new development.
+This is because crypto mania has led to increased interest in the concept of gold-backed cryptocurrencies.

-The Royal Mint
+About the Royal Mint

-Why Invest in Gold?
+Why Invest in Gold Bullion Coins?

-The Royal Mint Bullion Platform offers ordinary investors a single gold coin such as the 22-carat George & Dragon 2014 Sovereign.
+The Mint’s Bullion Platform offers ordinary investors a single gold coin such as the 22-carat George & Dragon 2014 Sovereign.
 The alternative is the 1oz Britannia Gold Bullion or Lunar Gold coin.
-There is no limit to buying bullion and there are a special advice and storage service for investors spending over £50,000.
+There is no limit to buying bullion and there’re facilities for special advice and storage services for investors investing over £50,000.

-Investors can choose to have the coins delivered to their home, or choose to store them in the Royal Mint’s secure storage vault, which is under the protection of the Ministry of Defense.
+Investors can choose to have the coins delivered to their home, or choose to store them in The Mint’s secure storage vault.
+The vault is under the protection of the Ministry of Defense.
 Storage fees charges every year are at 1% inclusive of a VAT of the market value of the gold held.
-The Mint also buys back gold coins from clients who have stored in its vault.
-Smaller gold coins produced by The Royal Mint provide an inexpensive means of investing in the market.
+The Mint also buys back gold coins from clients who store with its vault.
+Smaller gold coins produced by The Mint provide an inexpensive means of investing in the market.
 Signature Gold, for example, allows you to buy gold for as little as £20, and store it within The Vault.

-What is Digital Gold Currency?
+Digital Gold Currency

 The idea of a gold digital currency is an appealing option for investors seeking an alternative payment system.
-After the uptake of the internet went mainstream, E-Gold became the first digital currency backed entirely by gold in 1995.
-Before it shut down, millions of people around the world were using the E-Gold service.
+After the internet of things went mainstream, E-Gold became the first digital currency backed entirely by gold in 1995.
+Before its unceremonious shutdown, millions of people around the world were using the E-Gold service.

 The price of the coin will always be the same as the current gold value.
-In case the crypto-coin uptake increases, the coin or token price has the potential to increase in a value higher than the price of gold.
-If the crypto-coin doesn’t take off, the value remains as the value of the gram of gold.
+In case a certain crypto coin uptake increases, the coin or token price has the potential to increase in a value higher than the price of gold.
+If the crypto-coin doesn’t take off, the value remains the same as the value of 1 gram of gold.

 The Royal Mint Gold

-Royal Mint first unveiled the block-chain based Royal Mint Gold (RMG) digital currency project in December 2016.
-According to data from The Royal Mint’s website, RMG is an alternative option to invest in and trade physical gold.
-Its main aim is to provide an investment vehicle the same as the London Gold Market with the transparency of an exchange-traded asset.
+The Royal Mint first unveiled the block-chain based Royal Mint Gold (RMG) digital currency project in December 2016.
+According to data from The Mint’s website, RMG is an alternative option to invest in and trade physical gold.
+Its main aim is to provide an investment vehicle, similar to the London Gold Market with the transparency of an exchange-traded asset.

 Advantages of Investing in Gold

-The main economic reason to invest in gold is the ability to maintain their value over time, especially in markets where other securities and investments are prone to inflation.
+The main economic reason to invest in gold is the ability to maintain its value over time, especially in markets where other securities and investments are prone to inflation.
 Even when the relative value of currency changes, gold has absolute value.
 The price may fluctuate, but the number of goods or services an ounce of gold can buy has remained steady over time even during extreme market conditions.
 Other advantages include: